skylerspark/old-site-archives/README.md

  <li>11/13-11/14/2019 : Updated styles for the "Boring" Menu from before, and removed the default styles on ios, the link now looks like the normal <a> links, except it contains a dropdown.</li>
  <li>11/15/2019 : Made the header bar Sticky, so that it stays at the top while you scroll, Im also changing some other styles, nothing major.</li>
  <li>11/15/2010 : Also fixed an issue with the nav-bar that caused content to cut off near the top, it now gets cut off when its under the faded part of the top-bar, fixing the issue.
 Also removed all the temporary Center tags that were the backbone of the site, replaced all with css `text-align: center`.</li>
+ <li>11/16/2019 : Fixed another bug today, The contentCover element (The white plate that fades when you open a link) was being pushed 3 em into the roof of the site, causing it to look horrid if you scrolled down enough.
+Should be fixed now.
 </ul>
 <hr>
 <br><br>